Health Savings Account (HSA)

 Health Savings Accounts (HSAs) and Healthcare Flexible Spending Accounts (FSAs) are both great ways to reduce your income taxes by paying for medically-related expenses with pre-tax money - that is, money deducted from your paycheck before income taxes are calculated on your pay.
 Both types of accounts work similarly, in that you can deposit pre-tax money into the account, and use the account to pay for various tax-deductible medical expenses as they occur.
 But the two types of accounts operate quite differently.

-A healthcare FSA and/or a spouse's healthcare FSA are not allowed if the employee and/or spouse are enrolled in the PPO + HSA health plan.
+A healthcare FSA and/or a spouse's healthcare FSA are not allowed if the employee and/or spouse are enrolled in the High Deductible Health Plan (HDHP).
 Healthcare FSAs must be closed by December 31 before HSA contributions can be established for the new year.
 For participants who have FSA funds remaining in their account after December 31, Baylor and personal HSA contributions will begin after April 1 of the new year.

 The Bank of New York Mellon (BNY Mellon) is the HSA custodian.
 Deposits to the HSA checking account are FDIC insured up to the FDIC coverage limit.